U.S. Stocks Defy Inflation: Why No Plummet?

 Advertisements

-Nicholas Colas, co-founder of DataTrek Research, augmented this discussion in an email, outlining how the stock market's concerns around inflation are dwarfed by trepidations regarding the Fed's potential missteps leading to a swift drop in inflation
+Nicholas Colas, co-founder of DataTrek Research, augmented this discussion in an email, outlining how the stock market's concerns around inflation are dwarfed by trepidations regarding the Fed's potential missteps leading to a swift drop in inflation.
+Colas pointed out that Powell and the Federal Open Market Committee (FOMC) maintain a patient outlook, confident that the current federal funds rate remains sufficiently stringent to ultimately tame inflationary pressures.
+Provided they uphold this stance, the monthly inflation data may exert limited influence over stock prices.

 Post Comment